M12dle/Project-Create-Your-Own-Chatbot-Website-with-Open-Source-LLMs/README.md

 By the end of this lab, you will understand:

--the main components of a chatbot
+- the main components of a chatbot
--what an LLM is
+- what an LLM is
--how to choose an LLM for your application
+- how to choose an LLM for your application
--how a transformer essentially works
+- how a transformer essentially works
--how to feed input into a transformer (tokenization) -how to program your own simple chatbot in Pythonide a spoken response
+- how to feed input into a transformer (tokenization)
+- how to program your own simple chatbot in Pythonide a spoken response